 English Language Learning

-Students need to be proficient in conversational English, as well as the academic language required to be successful in an American curriculum school.
-Some students may sound fluent when talking to their peers, but need additional time to master the academic language of the content areas.
+Scholars need to be proficient in conversational English, as well as the academic language required to be successful in an American curriculum school.
+Some scholars may sound fluent when talking to their peers, but need additional time to master the academic language of the content areas.

 FEE

 There is an additional fee for ELL services per semester.
-The amount depends on whether a student is classified as needing mild/moderate or extensive services.
+The amount depends on whether a scholar is classified as needing mild/moderate or extensive services.
 Please visit Tuition and Fees for more information.

 ELIGIBILITY